Auscultation of a heart begins with two critical items: a stethoscope and a patient.

-The sound emitted from the aortic and pulmonary points is the S2 “doubling” of the typical “lub-dub” heart rate.
-The S1 and S2 sounds are present in normal heart beat patterns.
+The sound emitted from the aortic and pulmonary points is the S2 “doubling” of the typical “club-dub” heart rate.
+The S1 and S2 sounds are present in standard heartbeat patterns.

 It is located to the left of the sternal border, in the third intercostal space (separation between base and apex).